notify-rs/notify/CONTRIBUTING.md

 You can write a new backend in a matter of hours.
 There's an entire guide showing you how to do so: [docs/backend-guide.md](docs/backend-guide.md).

-Writing backends helps Noitfy in two ways:
+Writing backends helps Notify in two ways:

 1. it tests and informs improvements of the Core's backend interface; and
 2. most importantly, it provides more support for different platforms.